Guide to Collection Development

 Faculty who feel that their donation has special merit should

 consult with the appropriate liaison on the list of College,

 If an acknowledgment is desired provide a filled out copy of the Gift Book Acknowledgement Form at the time you drop off the gift books at the Library or fill out a form at the time of drop off.

 Gifts of less than 100 items may be left at the Service Desk, 1st Floor, Library North.
-Gifts of more than 100 volumes must first be reviewed by a Library representative prior to
+Gifts of more than 100 volumes must first be reviewed by a Library representative prior to being accepted/delivered.

 Gifts - Archival or Special Collections